sbrockma/std-format/README.md

     let str = Fmt.format("...");

 ### UMD (browser)
-UMD version bundles with "jsbi" dependency, so it can be used standalone in browser.
+This version is bundled with dependencies so it can be used standalone in browser.

-Has library name set to "StdFormat", so it can be accessed With (window.)StdFormat.

     <script src="std-format.umd.js></script>